Braves vs. Mariners Player Props Betting Odds

-Ty France and Ronald Acuna Jr. are two of the players with prop bets available when the Seattle Mariners and the Atlanta Braves meet at Truist Park on Friday (beginning at 7:20 PM ET).
+Ty France and Ronald Acuna Jr. are among the players with prop bets available when the Seattle Mariners and the Atlanta Braves play at Truist Park on Saturday (beginning at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!